Valerie Bloom was born in Jamaica and came to England in 1979.

 She has edited several collections of poetry such as On a Camel to the Moon and other poems about journeys (2001) and One River, Many Creeks: poems from all around the world (2003).
 Her children's novel, Surprising Joy, was published in 2003.

 Valerie Bloom has been awarded an Honorary Masters Degree from the University of Kent, and lives in Kent.
-Her latest books are The Tribe and A Soh Life Goh, both published in 2008.
-In the same year, she was awarded an MBE for services to poetry.
+In 2008 she published The Tribe and A Soh Life Goh and was awarded an MBE for services to poetry.
+Her latest collection, Jaws, Claws and Things with Wings, with the illustrator Matt Robertson, was published in 2013.

 Today Valerie Bloom is perhaps best known for her popular children’s books and poetry collections.